AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     :ref:`Properties of Volatile Variables` corresponding to their usage.

 * [SPARK_ALIASING_ADDRESS]
-  Aliases between objects annotated with an address clause whose expression is not a reference to the Address attribute on a part of a standalone object or constant are ignored by GNATprove.
+  Aliases between objects annotated with an address clause or aspect whose expression is not a reference to the Address attribute on a part of a standalone object or constant are ignored by GNATprove.
 Reviews are necessary to ensure that:

   * Other objects visible from SPARK code which might be affected by a modification of such a variable have the ``Asynchronous_Writers`` volatile